sbomtools/apt2sbom/README.md

     WSGIScriptAlias /.well-known/sbom /usr/lib/cgi-bin/sbom.wsgi
     WSGIPassAuthorization On

+There is a configuration file: /etc/sbom.conf

+It is in the form of a JSON object.
+It currently has the following parameters and defaults as follows:

+    {
+       "do_auth": true,  # otherwise don't auth
+       "passwd_file": "/etc/sbom.users",  # where to find the passwds
+       "include_pip": false, # pip results take a long time "pregen_file": null # only open and read this file; otherwise gen.
+    }

+Note- don't put comments in.
+(ToDo)

-When this is done, a very simple password file is expected in /etc/sbom.users:
+When this is done, a very simple password file is expected by default in /etc/sbom.users:

     {
        "user" : "password",